dgilleland/CPSC-1520-Workbook/src/004/ReadMe.md

 > *:+1: **TIP:** It's usually a good idea to use relative paths when linking your HTML to JavaScript files.
 This makes it easier to move sets of files around without having to change the internal code.*

+## Use a Vite Server

+Every website needs a web server in order for people to view the pages.
+When we used the *Live Server* extension in VS Code, that acted as our web server.
+The problem, however, is that Live Server treats the *root of the repository* as the root of the website.
+We can do something better than that by creating our example as its own **Web Project** using [**Vite**](https://vitejs.dev/).

+1. If you are still viewing your page using Live Server, stop the server by clicking the appropriate part of the VS Code status bar.
+1. In the terminal, navigate to the folder holding your `index.html` file.
+1. Create a  **project** by typing `pnpm init` in the terminal.
+This will create a `package.json` file.
+Take a few moments to look over that file and see what it contains.
+1. Add a development dependency to [**Vite**](https://vitejs.dev/) by typing `pnpm i -D vite` in the terminal.
+This will modify the `package.json` file to reference Vite as a third-party solution.
+It will also set up a `node_modules` folder where all your third-party packages will reside.
+1. Modify your `package.json` by adding a script entry to run the Vite server.
+It's only **one line** that you are adding to your `package.json`.

+    ```json
+    "scripts": {
+        "dev": "vite",
+        "test": "echo \"Error: no test specified\" && exit 1"
+    },
+    ```

+1. In the terminal, enter `pnpm run dev` (or just `pnpm dev`).
+This will launch Vite as your web server.
+While in the terminal, press `o` and hit <kbd>enter</kbd>.
+This will open the page in the browser.

 ----

 ## Software Design ![Docs](https://img.shields.io/badge/Documentation%20Status-100%25%20Complete-brightgreen?logo=Read%20the%20Docs)